Amateur Film-Making: Between Politics and Technology

 online / youtube

-The history of amateur cinema as a phenomenon is a fairly general concept, which includes a variety of practices related to the use of media technology to capture moving images.
+The history of amateur films as a phenomenon is a fairly general concept, which includes a variety of practices related to the use of media technology to capture moving images.
 The classic period of its existence coincides with the time of production and active use of narrow-format (amateur) equipment.
-Because of its relative affordability, compactness and simplicity, the technology has become available to the general public, and thus gave rise to many ways to use this media.
+Because of its relative affordability, compactness and simplicity, the technology has become available to the public, and thus gave rise to many ways to use this media.
 From family chronicles to experimental cinema, such opportunities opened up in the twentieth century to virtually everyone.
 However, was this technology so independent?

-The lecture examines amateur cinema through the prism of political, economic and technical processes that influenced this phenomenon and were an important factor in shaping the practices and content of amateur films.
+The lecture examines amateur film through the prism of political, economic and technical processes that influenced this phenomenon and were an important factor in shaping the practices and content of amateur films.
 We are searching for answers to the following questions: how does the amateur film-making of capitalist countries differ from the Soviet practices?
 What is the difference between films and practices of the interwar and postwar period?
 What opportunities did the new narrow-format filming technology offer, and what were its limitations?